 7 REASONS AN AIRLINE CAN BUMP YOU OFF A FLIGHT

+1. The airline priced tickets for this flight too low.
 If a carrier realizes through its electronic reservation system that a non-stop flight fills too fast, that could indicate the ticket fares are too cheap.

 2. The air marshal needs your seat.